starknet-edu/starknetbook/src/ch02-06-starknet-devnet.md

 Seed to replicate this account sequence: 912753742
 ```

-### Running Options
+## Running Options

-1. Using a seed
+### Using a Seed

-When you run starknet devnet it gives you a `Seed to replicate this account sequence` meaning you can use the given seed to get the accounts you have used previously making your work easier when using other tools like [`sncast`](https://book.starknet.io/ch02-12-foundry-cast.html) or `starkli` to interact with your contract because you are not going to change the accounts.
+The Starknet devnet provides a `Seed to replicate this account sequence` feature.
+This allows you to use a specific seed to access previously used accounts.
+This functionality is particularly useful when employing tools like [`sncast`](https://book.starknet.io/ch02-12-foundry-cast.html) or `starkli` for contract interactions, as it eliminates the need to change account information.

-To load the old accounts based on a given `seed` run
+To load old accounts using a specific seed, execute the following command:

 ```shell
 cargo run -- --seed <SEED>
 ```

-Example
+Example (add any number you prefer):

 ```shell
 cargo run -- --seed 912753742
 ```

-2. Dumping and loading data
+### Dumping and Loading Data

-Dumping and loading data will help you to continue working from where you left off.
+The process of dumping and loading data facilitates resuming work from where you left off.

-- To `dump` use the following command
+- **Dumping Data**:

-Dumping can be done on `exit` or `transaction`.
-For our case we have done it on exit.
+* Data can be dumped either on `exit` or after a `transaction`.

-I have done the dumping into a given `directory` remember to have the directory but not the file.
+* In this example, dumping is done on exit into a specified directory.
+Ensure the directory exists, but not the file.

 ```shell
 cargo run -- --dump-on exit --dump-path ./dumps/contract_1
 ```

-- To `load` use the following command and pass in the seed otherwise you will get an error `low account balance`.
+- **Loading Data**:

-On loading, have both the directory and the file existing, the file was automatically created by the `dump` command.
+- To load data, use the command below.
+Note that both the directory and the file created by the `dump` command must exist.
+Also, pass in the seed to avoid issues like 'low account balance'.

 ```shell
 cargo run -- --dump-path ./dumps/contract_1 --seed 912753742
 ```

-> > For more options check [here](https://0xspaceshard.github.io/starknet-devnet/docs/guide/run) though this is the `pythonic devnet`.
-Only difference is before the first flag have two extra dashes ie `cargo run -- --port 5006` or `cargo run -- -- dump-on exit ...`.
-The rest of the flags can be passed in normally.
+> For additional options and configurations, refer to the [Starknet Devnet documentation](https://0xspaceshard.github.io/starknet-devnet/docs/guide/run).
+This guide primarily covers the Python-based devnet.
+However, the main difference for the Rust version is the syntax for flags.
+For example, use `cargo run -- --port 5006` or `cargo run -- --dump-on exit ...` for the Rust Devnet.
+Other flags can be used in the standard format.

-#### Cross-version disclaimer
+#### Cross-Version Disclaimer

-Dumping and loading is not guaranteed to work cross-version.
-I.e. if you dumped one version of Devnet, do not expect it to be loadable with a different version.
+Be aware that the dumping and loading functionality might not be compatible across different versions of the Devnet.
+In other words, data dumped from one version of Devnet may not be loadable with another version.

-### Minting
+### Minting Tokens

-You can mint tokens to an address or a new address using the command below
+To mint tokens, either to an existing address or a new one, use the following command:

 ```shell
 curl -d '{"amount":8646000000000, "address":"0x6e...eadf"}' -H "Content-Type: application/json" -X POST http://localhost:5050/mint
 ```

-> All commands that work in the [`sncast section`](https://book.starknet.io/ch02-12-foundry-cast.html) and `starkli` work here as well.
+> Commands compatible with the `sncast` and `starkli` subchapters are also applicable in the Rust Devnet.

-## Conclusion
+## Next

-Rust Devnet is faster starting from powering on to handling transactions as compared to pythonic devnet making testing locally much smoother.
+In the next subchapter we will use the `sncast` tool to interact with the Starknet Devnet in a real world example.